Dynatrace-APAC/dynatrace-apac.github.io/workshops/kubernetes-aws.md

 : The above steps are taken from [our official documentation page](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/other-deployments-and-configurations/leverage-tags-defined-in-kubernetes-deployments/)

 <!-- ------------------------ -->
 ## Container Environment Variables
+Duration: 5

 ### Adding Environment variables

-In shell terminal, add some Environment Variables to `~/dtacmworkshop/manifests/sockshop-app/production/front-end.yml`
+In shell terminal, add some Environment Variables with the following command

+`nano ~/dtacmworkshop/manifests/sockshop-app/production/front-end.yml`

 **Make sure that the indentation is correct and that they aren't any error promptings**